Breathing & Meditation

 Pitta Type: The Cooling Box

-Pitta types benefit from box breathing that emphasises the cooling, surrendering aspects of breath.
+Pitta types benefit from a version that emphasises the cooling, surrendering aspects of breath.

 Recommended pattern: 4-4-6-4